genelet/mlm/README.md

 ### 1.4) Create MySQL Database

-Create a MySQL database, and username and password to access it.
+Create a MySQL database, and have username and password to access it.

 File *01_init.sql* in *conf* is the database schedma.
 You need to load it into the database using a client tool.
-After that, please follow *02_read.me* to add test accounts and test products defined in  *03_setup.sql*.
+After that, please follow *02_read.me* to add testing accounts and testing products which are defined in  *03_setup.sql*.

 ### 1.5) Build _config.json_ and _component.json_

 Follow instruction in *04_read.me* to build your first config file, *config.json*.
-Put the database information you created in 1.4) in the *"Db"* block.
+Put the database information you created in 1.4) in the *Db* block.

-#### 1.5.1) Domain
+#### 1.5.1) Domain name in cookies

 Note that authentication cookies' *Domain* should match exactly the website you are serving in *config.json*, otherwise it would report login error code 1036.
 For example, if your site uses no *www*, i.e. [http://noniland.com](http://noniland.com), then *Domain* should be _noniland.com_.
 If your site uses *www*, i.e. [http://www.noniland.com](http://www.noniland.com), then *Domain* should be _www.noniland.com_.

 #### 1.5.2) Uploading in _component.json_

-By default, files will be uploaded into _Uploaddir_.
+By default, uploading files will be saved in _Uploaddir_.
 You can override this behavior by assigning a specific folder in *component.json*.
 For example, the _Product_ photos are uploaded to *Document_root*/product as showing in *SAMPLE_home/mlm/lib/MLM/Gallery/component.json*:
 ```
   "insert"  :{"validate":["categoryid"],
     "upload":{